MarzenkaS/catch-your-tea/README.md

 This project was designed and built using the agile approach.
 I created a [GitHub project](https://github.com/users/MarzenkaS/projects/15) and used the Kanban board method to divide project elements into user stories.
 All user stories include their required acceptance criterias refer to the project linked to above.
 Each story has also been labeled to how important a particular feature is for the project to function well.

+### Site Goals

+This website is a fictitious online store selling various teas.
+The headquarters of this company is in Berlin.
+On the website, customers can choose from black, green and white teas.
+The customer pays for the products by card and the parcel is sent to the recipient.
+The website provides high-quality products.
+Each customer has access to testimonials to see the opinions of other customers.
+They can also easily contact the company using the contact form or Facebook.

+### 5 Planes of UX

 ## Features
 ### Existing Features

 Navigation Bar
 - Navigation bar is available on all pages and includes clickable logo and nav links.
+- User can search product from Search bar
 - Allows to easily navigate between pages
 - Easy access to the My Account icon
 - Includes Shopping Bag icon under which user can see current total cost